kisorniru/wp-plugin-in-oop-architecture/README.md

   </a>
 </p>

 This plugin is basically doing nothing.
-I personally develop this for create a plugin skeleton based on # OOP architecture #.
+I personally develop this for create a plugin skeleton based on **_OOP Architecture_**.
 This is a learing project, please put constructive comments to help me.

 ### Tech